Like CNET? Chris Barr was one of the reasons why

 Chris joined CNET in 1995 after holding senior editorial positions at several Ziff-Davis publications, including PC Week and PC Magazine.
 The internet has supplanted tech magazines today, but in 1995, the move online was a big leap of faith.

 "He was a pioneer," remembers CNET founder Halsey Minor.
-"The most senior editor in all of technology publishing" recognized "the internet's potential to reinvent how people consume information, and to leave old media and join an internet company."
+"The most senior editor in all of technology publishing," he recognized "the internet's potential to reinvent how people consume information, and to leave old media and join an internet company."

 Web publishing may have been a bright, blank canvas, but it was still stretched over a frame of doubt about this whole "internet thing."
 Chris went with both his publishing and personal instincts and steered CNET to be a humanizing place rather than a technical publication.